 By Bhamini S.

 Murukku, also known as chakli, is a deep-fried savoury Indian snack.
-These crispy and light spirals get their name from the Tamil word for 'twisted,' and make a great treat paired with South Indian filter coffee.
+These crispy and light spirals get their name from the Tamil word for 'twisted’ and make for a great treat when paired with South Indian filter coffee.

-½ tsp red chili powder or pepper powder (optional)
+- ½ tsp red chilli powder or pepper powder (optional)

 - In a large bowl, thoroughly combine the rice flour, urad flour and salt.
-Optional: if you want spice, add the chili or pepper powder to the mixture.
+Optional: If you like spicy food, add the chilli or pepper powder to the mixture.

 - Mix in the sesame seeds and hing.

 - Add the melted butter or warm oil or ghee to the bowl and slowly mix in well.

 - Add water bit by bit to this flour mix and knead slowly until a thick dough is formed.

 - In a pot, pour in oil for deep-frying and heat on low.
 Be careful not to overheat it.

 - Grease the chakli maker with oil.
 Use the star mould and fix it on the murukku maker.